pearlbob/bsteele_music_flutter/README.md

 # bsteele_music_flutter

-This is the GUI source for the bsteele Music App.
+This is the GUI source for the bsteeleMusicApp.
 For usage, see http://www.bsteele.com or http://communityjams.org.

 Note: Compilation requires the bsteeleMusicLib library available